ndrpnt/awesome-kubernetes-configuration-management/README.md

 and 4 other related tools.
 Feel free to contribute and help expand it.

+Note that many listed tools are unreviewed and may actually be out of scope for this repository.

 ## Configuration Management

 * **Generation (G)**: Given some non-Kubernetes configuration, returns Kubernetes manifests.